Mysauce1/IDS_706_DE_WK_2/README.md

 - Explore summary statistics of age at marriage based on the marital status
 - Check if there are enough love couples to conduct the analysis
 - Filter the dataset based on love couples
-- Explore the frequency of love couples in each marital status
+- Explore the frequency of love couples in each marital status.
+You may need to use Jupyter Notebook to see the visualization.
 - Encode the categorical variables
 - Perform logistic regression
 - Interpret the regression coefficients